Flag of Cuba: History and symbolism

-On the morning of May 20, 1902, the day Cuba officially became an independent republic, Generalissimo Máximo Gómez had the honor of hoisting the flag on the flagpole of the castles of the Tres Reyes del Morro, Havana; therefore sealing with this act the end of the Cuban revolution, the end of struggle for Cuban independence, and at the same time justifying the sacrifice that so many offered to make this dream become reality.
+On the morning of May 20, 1902, the day Cuba officially became an independent republic, Generalissimo Máximo Gómez had the honor of hoisting the flag on the flagpole of the castles of the Tres Reyes del Morro, Havana; with this act, he sealed the end of the Cuban revolution and the end of struggle for Cuban independence, and, at the same time, justified the sacrifice that so many offered to make this dream become reality.

 Both the flag and the coat of arms were designed by Miguel Teurbe Tolón.
-The design of both specifications were established by decree of the first president of Cuba, Tomás Estrada Palma, on April 21, 1906.
+The design specifications of both were formally established by decree of the first president of Cuba, Tomás Estrada Palma, on April 21, 1906.
 The flag has remained unchanged since then, even during and after the 1959 Cuban Revolution, which established the present-day communist state of the Republic of Cuba.

-In 2019 Cuba introduced the controversial "National Symbols Bill", which according to official press releases "would establish more flexible use of these items with a view toward promoting their greater presence in society, within a legally defined, respectful framework".
-Among the tenets that came with the bill was that the flag could be used "as a means of publicity only when the messages would contribute to the promotion and development of patriotic values in people and form a patriotic awareness of respect and veneration for them and the historical tradition of the nation".
+In 2019, Cuba introduced the "National Symbols Bill".
+The official press release said the bill "would establish more flexible use of these items with a view toward promoting their greater presence in society, within a legally defined, respectful framework".
+According to ADN Cuba, the bill states that the flag could be used "as a means of publicity only when the messages that are transferred contribute to fostering and developing patriotic values in people and to form a patriotic conscience of respect and veneration for them and for the historical tradition of the nation".
+In August 2019, artists from the San Isidro Movement launched a campaign using the hashtag "#LaBanderaEsDeTodos" to protest against restrictions placed on the use of the Cuban flag by the Cuban government and the arrest of artist Luis Manuel Otero Alcántara under the new law.

-In August 2019 independent artists launched the "#" campaign after repressive measures taken in response by the Cuban government, including the arrest of artist Luis Manuel Otero Alcántara.
-The artists, members of the San Isidro Movement, published a manifesto in which they advocated freer usage of Cuban national symbols, asking the public for assistance in opposing the Cuban government's attempts to restrict usage of the flag.

 Subsequent use

 In April 1869, López's flag was designated the national banner by the Congress of the Republic of Cuba.
-López's flag was the model for the flag of Puerto Rico adopted in 1892 by the Puerto Rican Revolutionary Committee, a pro-independence group that worked under the auspices of the Cuban Revolutionary Party.
+López's flag was the model for the flag of Puerto Rico, adopted in 1895 by the Revolutionary Committee of Puerto Rico, a pro-independence group that worked under the auspices of the Cuban Revolutionary Party.

 After the United States seized Cuba from Spain during the Spanish–American War, the U.S. flag flew from January 1, 1899, until independence was granted.
 On May 20, 1902, the Cuban national flag was hoisted as a symbol of independence and sovereignty.
-It has been used ever since, remaining unchanged after the Cuban Revolution of 1959.
-During the revolution, Cuban president Fidel Castro's 26th of July Movement created a party flag equally divided in red and black like the Angolan national flag usually in horizontal stripes and often with inscriptions, which is often flown on public buildings.
+It has been used ever since, and the flag has remained unchanged even after the Cuban Revolution of 1959.
+During the revolution, Cuban president Fidel Castro's 26th of July Movement created a party flag equally divided in red and black like the Angolan national flag, usually in horizontal stripes and often with inscriptions, which is often flown on public buildings.